Twiggy

 Twiggy was initially known for her thin build and the androgynous appearance considered to result from her big eyes, long eyelashes, and short hair.
 She was named "The Face of 1966" by the Daily Express and voted British Woman of the Year.
-By 1967, she had modelled in France, Japan, and the US, and had landed on the covers of Vogue and The Tatler.
-Her fame had spread worldwide.
+By 1967, she had modelled in France, Japan, and the US, and had appeared on the covers of Vogue and The Tatler; her fame had spread worldwide.

-After modelling, Twiggy enjoyed a successful career as a screen, stage, and television actress.
-Her role in The Boy Friend (1971) brought her two Golden Globe Awards.
-In 1983, she made her Broadway debut in the musical My One and Only, for which she earned a Tony nomination for Best Actress in a Musical.
-She later hosted her own series, Twiggy's People, in which she interviewed celebrities; she also appeared as a judge on the reality show America's Next Top Model.
+After modelling, Twiggy had a successful career as a screen, stage, and television actress.
+Her role in The Boy Friend (1971) earned her two Golden Globe Awards.
+In 1983, she made her Broadway debut in the musical My One and Only, for which she received a Tony nomination for Best Actress in a Musical.
+She later hosted her own series, Twiggy's People, in which she interviewed celebrities, and appeared as a judge on the reality show America's Next Top Model.
 Her 1998 autobiography Twiggy in Black and White entered the best-seller lists.
-Since 2005, she has modelled for Marks and Spencer, most recently to promote their recent rebranding, appearing in television advertisements and print media, alongside Myleene Klass, Erin O'Connor, Lily Cole, and others.
-In 2012, she worked alongside Marks & Spencer's designers to launch an exclusive clothing collection for the M&S Woman range.
+From 2005 onwards, she modelled for Marks and Spencer, appearing in television advertisements and print media.
+Twiggy has been credited for the company's successful revival at that time.

 Early life

 Lesley Hornby was born on 19 September 1949 and raised in Neasden (originally in Middlesex, now a suburb of north-west London).
-She was the third daughter of Nellie Lydia (née Reeman), a factory worker for a printing firm, and William Norman Hornby, a master carpenter and joiner from Lancashire.
+She was the third daughter of Nellie Lydia (née Reeman), a factory worker for a printing firm, and William Norman Hornby, a carpenter and joiner from Lancashire.
 Their first daughter, Shirley, had been born 15 years earlier; their second, Vivien, had been born 7 years earlier.
 According to Twiggy, her maternal grandfather was Jewish.
 However, her mother's genealogy, which was examined on the series Who Do You Think You Are? in 2014, does not contain Jewish ancestry.

 Twiggy's mother taught her to sew from an early age.
 She used this skill to make her own clothing.
 She attended the Brondesbury and Kilburn High School.
-Twiggy's great-great-grandmother, Grace Meadows, died in a stampede of excitable shoppers at a bargain sale at Messrs McIllroys store on Mare Street, in Hackney, in 1897.
-This event made the news at the time.